Mindfulness & Grief Coach Certification Program

 Certified Mindfulness & Grief Coach - Spring 2026

-Teach & Embody The 8-Step Mindfulness & Grief System
+Teach and Embody the 8-Step Mindfulness & Grief Coaching Model

-This certification is built on a structured, research-informed framework grounded in established grief theory and trauma-sensitive mindfulness.
+This training is built on a structured, research-informed framework grounded in established grief theory and trauma-sensitive mindfulness.

 You’ll experience the full 8-step system yourself while learning how to guide it ethically, safely, and confidently with others.

-Each step includes guided meditation, journaling prompts, reflection practices, and facilitation guidance you can adapt for both group programs and one-on-one sessions.
+Each step includes guided meditation, journaling prompts, reflection practices, and facilitation guidance you can adapt for both group programs and individual sessions.
 You do not need to be an experienced meditation teacher to begin.
-You’ll receive scripts, audios, and step-by-step support so you can lead the practices with care.
+You’ll receive scripts, audios, and practical support so you can lead the practices with care.

 Over time, the system becomes more than something you understand.
 It becomes something you have practiced, embodied, and can trust when supporting grieving people.